Position overviewPosition title: Lecturer

 - 2-3 letters of reference required

-Applications must include confidential letters of recommendation*.
-Note that your references, or dossier service, will submit their confidential letters directly to the UC Recruit System.
+Applications must include confidential letters of recommendation* (two are required and a maxiumum of three will be accepted).
+Please note that your references, or dossier service, will submit their confidential letters directly to the UC Recruit System.

 Help contact: firstname.lastname@example.org

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, or protected veteran status.
 UC Santa Cruz is committed to excellence through diversity and strives to establish a climate that welcomes, celebrates, and promotes respect for the contributions of all students and employees.
 Inquiries regarding the University’s equal employment opportunity policies may be directed to the Office for Diversity, Equity, and Inclusion at the University of California, Santa Cruz, CA 95064 or by phone at (831) 459-2686.

 Under Federal law, the University of California may employ only individuals who are legally able to work in the United States as established by providing documents as specified in the Immigration Reform and Control Act of 1986.
 Certain UCSC positions funded by federal contracts or sub-contracts require the selected candidate to pass an E-Verify check (see https://www.uscis.gov/e-verify).
 The university sponsors employment-based visas for nonresidents who are offered academic appointments at UC Santa Cruz (see https://apo.ucsc.edu/policy/capm/102.530.html).

 If you need accommodation due to a disability, please contact Disability Management Services at email@example.com (831) 459-4602.